mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

 ### Jekyll Assets

-I was never able to get a build pipeline in Gulp that I liked, so I decided to go with a pure Ruby option of [Jekyll 3 Assets](jekyll-assets).
+I was never able to get a build pipeline in Gulp that I liked, so I decided to go with a pure Ruby option of [Jekyll 3 Assets][jekyll-assets].
 If you're not comfortable with NodeJS or Gulp, but need something better than what Jekyll provides out of the box, this might be a good solution for you.
 Jekyll Assets is an asset pipeline for Jekyll 3 using Sprockets, the same system Rails uses.
 With